simonkrauter/NiGui/faq.md

 #### NiGui compared to wxWidgets

 wxWidgets is a cross-platform GUI toolkit written in C++.<br>
-Unlike to NiGui, under Windows the user has to install wxWidgets or you ship the DLL files with your application.<br>
+Unlike NiGui, under Windows the user has to install wxWidgets, or you have to ship the DLL files with your application, or you can statically link wxWidgets into your application.<br>
-The wxWidgets DLL files for Windows takes about 20 MB.<br>
+The wxWidgets DLL files for Windows takes about 20 MB (about the same overhead applies to static linking).<br>
 wxWidgets can be used in Nim (https://github.com/Araq/wxnim/).

 #### NiGui compared to IUP